bredelings/BAli-Phy/TODO/Unicode.md

 Required behavior:

 - Parse decimal numeric escapes in character literals.
-- Parse decimal numeric escapes in string literals when string escape handling is updated.
+- Parse decimal numeric escapes in string literals.
 - Reject numeric escapes that are not Unicode scalar values.
 - Reject numeric escapes that cannot currently be represented by the byte-sized runtime when desugaring is reached.